Monday to Saturday, Closed Sunday

 - We cannot accommodate dietary restrictions as we do not have the capacity to make different meals.

-- On street parking only.
+- On street paid parking only.
 Close to MAX and bus lines.

 Every dish is prepared, cooked and served with care by men residing in our housing program.
 We do our best to serve a balanced plate of protein, vegetable, carbohydrates and fruit.
 It is hard to predict what we might get donated so we have to be creative.